Poor credit rating? Why basic accounts could provide the answer

-As well as not charging penalty fees, another important distinction between a thinkmoney Personal Account and basic bank accounts is that there is no overdraft – authorised or unauthorised - which means no charges for either authorised or unauthorised usage.
+As well as not charging penalty fees, another important distinction between a thinkmoney Managed Current Account and basic bank accounts is that there is no overdraft – authorised or unauthorised - which means no charges for either authorised or unauthorised usage.
 Because our money managers work with you to make sure you have the funds you need to cover your monthly financial commitments, you shouldn’t need this ‘safety net’ anyway.

 What we do have in common with other basic account providers is that we don’t run credit checks on our potential customers to determine whether or not they can have an account with us.
 Why not see what else we have to offer?

 *Consumer Intelligence questioned a nationally representative sample of 2,940 adults aged 18 and over between 9th and 16h October 2013.
 Figures have been extrapolated to fit ONS 2013 population projections of 50,371,000 UK adults.